shifty0g/wordlist-tools/README.md

 Useage
 ===============

+as long as the `wordlist-tools.sh` file has been sourced

 **wordlist-install** - This function will download and install popular wordlist repos from github into /wordlists. as long as the wordlists-toos.sh file is sourced

 ### Variable